 - The flexibility of Schedule – depending on your lifestyle and scheduling needs, you must ensure it is laid out in the employment contract.

 - Vacation Time – most employers already offer about two or three weeks of paid vacation time.
 You might want to negotiate for a few days more.
 If no paid vacation is offered, ensure your schedule’s flexibility allows for time away.

 There are other points to review, such as continuing education, insurance benefits, and retirement.
 A thorough contract review and effective negotiation puts your career on the right track.

 Should a DNP Take a Position as an Independent Contractor?

 Should an NP take a position as an independent contractor?
 If a nurse practitioner is offered a position as an independent contractor, should she agree to take it?
 Any situation has pros and cons, so knowing the details lets you make a good decision.
 Employers might offer as much as $20 an hour more for a nurse practitioner to work as a 1099 independent contractor, but is it as beneficial as it looks?

 How Taxes Work as an Independent Contractor

 Taxes are handled differently with regular employees vs. independent contractors.
 As a W-2 employee, state and federal taxes, social security taxes, etc., come from your paycheck.
 This doesn’t happen with a 1099 position.
 No taxes are deducted from your pay.
-Come tax time, you are responsible for paying income tax, social security tax, Medicare tax, and self-employment tax.
-Social security and Medicare taxes will be twice as much, since you don’t have an employer paying half.
+Come tax time.
+You are responsible for paying income, social security, Medicare, and self-employment taxes.
+Social Security and Medicare taxes will be twice as much since you don’t have an employer paying half.
 Although it looks as if you are being paid a lot of money at pay time, you can’t forget that you will still owe taxes at tax time.